Clarissa Rizal: Personal life

 Clarissa Seya Lampe was born on June 4, 1956 in Juneau, Alaska.
-Through her mother, she was in the T'ak Dein Taan (black-legged kittywake) clan of Hoonah/Glacier Bay.
+Following the Tlingit tradition of clan membership via matrilineal descent, she was of the T'aḵdeintaan (black-legged kittywake) clan of Hoonah/Glacier Bay through her mother Irene Sarabia Lampe, of the Head House.
 She produced works for a time using the married name of Clarissa Hudson.
 She had a son and two daughters who are weavers.
 The daughters, Lily Hope and Ursala Hudson, weave and teach weaving in Alaska and in other states.
-Clarissa Rizal died on December 7, 2016 in Pagosa Springs, Colorado.
+Rizal's son, Kahlil Hudson, is a film director and associate professor at the Institute of American Indian Arts (IAIA).
+Rizal died on December 7, 2016 in Pagosa Springs, Colorado.

-Major Works
+Major works

 Copper Woman (2002, wool and cedar), a five-piece woven ensemble, demonstrates Rizal's skill in Chilkat and Raven's Tail weaving.
 Her work demonstrates a spirituality and poetic sensibility; she compared Chilkat weaving as a meditative and spiritual practice akin to Tai chi leading to "new horizons, new ways of thinking, and new ways of being."
 She also inserted political and historical statements into her woven works.
 For example, the images in her Resilience weaving document Western colonialism by depicting ships, museums and churches.
 Juxtaposed next to the images of Western influence are Native logos reflecting cultural integration, resistance, and strength including the Eagle and Raven moieties.
 Resilience embodies the universal pride of a people who have worked to maintain and reinforce the self-worth, culture and heart which colonialism tried to rob.

 Her appliquéd blanket, Spirit of the Music, depicts a kneeling guitarist encircled by seven squatting figures which are linked to one another.
 It is a reference to Rizal's work as a singer in the Tlingit funk band, Khu.éex'.
 She produced large scale paintings, illustrated books, and the painted designs on one of the fiberglass horses in The Trail of Painted Ponies, Santa Fe, New Mexico's 2001 public art project.

 Her Weavers Across the Waters robe was first worn by canoe carver Wayne Price during the dedication of the Huna Tribal House at Glacier Bay and demonstrates her vision and her ability to inspire and organize other weavers.
 The work was completed by inviting Northwest Coast Chilkat and Raven's Tail weavers to submit 5x5 inch squares, assembled from kits which Rizal created, to be incorporated into the work.
 The result is a stunning, unique, balanced, "jazzy" work incorporating a wide array of styles all connecting back to the Tlingit tradition.